skXjha/RUL-prediction-using-LSTM-model-on-CMAPSS-dataset/README.md

-# RUL prediction model on CMAPSS dataset
+# RUL prediction using LSTM model on CMAPSS dataset